-- Pressure-sensitive sensing edges available in various designs
+- Pressure-sensitive safety edges available in various designs

 - Detection of people or objects